slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - In some complex and mature markets if you start too small you will never be able to compete with existent players. «Starting up in a garage» works mostly on new and undeveloped markets.
 - Successful *entrepreneurs* are good risk managers.
 - Launch now
+- Find the 90/10 solution
+- All startups are badly broken at some point
+- Growth is the result of a great product not the precursor
+- Build something people want: Find 10-100 customers who love your product
-- Build something people want
+- Don’t scale your team/product until you have built something people want
 - Do things that don’t scale
-- Find the 90 / 10 solution
-- Find 10-100 customers who love your product
-- All startups are badly broken at some point
 - Write code – talk to users
 - “It’s not your money”
-- Growth is the result of a great product not the precursor
-- Don’t scale your team/product until you have built something people want
 - Valuation is not equal to success or even probability of success
 - Avoid long negotiated deals with big customers if you can
 - Avoid big company corporate development queries – they will only waste time
 - Avoid conferences unless they are the best way to get customers
 - Pre-product market fit – do things that don’t scale: remain small/nimble
 - Startups can only solve one problem well at any given time
-- Founder relationships matter more than you think
 - Sometimes you need to fire your customers (they might be killing you)
 - Ignore your competitors, you will more likely die of suicide than murder
 - Most companies don’t die because they run out of money
-- Be nice!
-Or at least don’t be a jerk'*
+- Founder relationships matter more than you think.
+Be nice!
+Or at least don’t be a jerk

 > *'Sara Blakely used the word «empower» several times.
 Spanx clothes gives women more confidence.
 Empowers women.
 The Belly Art Project empowers pregnant women'*